BBC Studioworks: Other facilities

-Post-production / Digital Media Services
+On 30 September 2022, BBC Studioworks officially launched its Kelvin Hall production hub in Glasgow's West End.

+Post-production and digital media services

 In March 2011 BBC Studioworks expanded its digital restoration and archive services by investing in Scanity from Digital Film Technology, a 2K film to file scanner.
 It also installed a new digital Media Hub facility in April 2011, providing centrally managed and highly scalable systems for global file delivery, transcoding, media storage, duplication, library digitisation and file-based quality check services.
 In autumn 2011 it digitally restored The Trumptonshire Trilogy for DVD and Blu-ray release.
 This restoration project was met with wide acclaim, including coverage on various TV outlets.

-In October 2012, the company announced it would be moving its Digital Media Services business which preserves, re-masters and manages content through its archiving, restoration and digital distribution services, from BBC Television Centre in Central London to a new permanent facility at Odyssey Business Park, South Ruislip from early 2013.
+In October 2012, the company announced it would be moving its digital media services business which preserves, re-masters and manages content through its archiving, restoration and digital distribution services, from BBC Television Centre in Central London to a new permanent facility at Odyssey Business Park, South Ruislip from early 2013.
 The new facility opened in March 2013.
 In April 2014, BBC Studioworks' Digital Media Services business invested in Front Porch Digital DIVArchive content storage management and DIVAdirector digital asset management systems.
 Further technology upgrades were made in a TMD Mediaflex asset management system and a Pixit Media Storage solution in 2015.

 In October 2015, BBC Studioworks announced plans to realign its business to place more focus on its core services of studios and post production related activity by moving out of certain non-core digital media handling activities.
 As part of the realignment, the Digital Media Services (DMS) arm of the business, based in South Ruislip, ceased trading in its current form.
 The company stated that it remains committed to its studio and post production operations in Elstree, and other locations.